Unlock the Power of KPIs and Stay Ahead of your Data Center’s Maintenance Schedule

 Mean Time Between Failures (MTBF)

 Mean Time Between Failures (MTBF) is a valuable KPI that leaders can use to allocate capital and increase efficiency in operations.
-This metric is calculated as the production time divided by the number of failures, and the higher the MTBF, the longer a system is likely to work before failing. preventative maintenance is a useful tool to decrease equipment failures, and implementing a preventative maintenance schedule can save companies money by reducing downtime.
-Choosing a user-friendly CMMS is important for the success of preventative maintenance programs.
-Managers can use CMMS to track costs and create powerful reports illustrating previously unseen savings opportunities.
-Finally, enhancing team communication through business messaging platforms can increase equipment effectiveness.
+This metric is calculated as the production time divided by the number of failures.
+The higher the MTBF, the longer a system is likely to work before failing.

 Preventative maintenance (PM) Compliance